 Using Dual MCP23S17 I/O Expander Chips with the Tiva LaunchPad

-In a blog post a few weeks ago I showed how I had been using an I/O expander chip with the Texas Instruments Tiva LaunchPad to provide eight additional inputs using a single serial connection.
+In a post a few weeks ago I showed how I had been using an I/O expander chip with the Texas Instruments Tiva LaunchPad to provide eight additional inputs using a single serial connection.
 I've managed to increase this to 32 inputs.

 I did this by using dual MCP23S17 I/O expander chips as shown in the screenshot above.
 Each chip provides 16 inputs.
 They can be paired without using any additional GPIO pins on the Tiva LaunchPad than I used with the single 8 bit I/O expander.